 9. You know how your mamma always said that you should never talk to strangers?
 Well, she was wrong.

 DO IT.
 Talk to any- & everybody.
 Strike up a conversation.
 Or, if you just can’t bring yourself to do that, just smile.
-It’s amazing how much a smile says, how it invites someone to say something back.
+It’s amazing how much a smile says, how it invites someone to say something to me.
 On those days that I want to be friendly, yet just can’t bring myself to start talking, a smile will open a door.

 Striking up a conversation with a stranger is amazing.
 Try it.
 But, by all means, approach it with an open mind – it’s not guaranteed that you and the stranger will see eye to eye on everything.
 Still, it is fascinating to see, hear, and share with someone.
 And who knows what you will learn?
 You may leave more inspired that you have felt in a long time.
 Or, you may inspire a stranger in ways that you will never know.

-The point is, open your eyes, your ears, and your mouth, and meet your brothers and sisters all around you.
+The point is, open your eyes, your ears, and your mouth and meet your brothers and sisters all around you.
 They’ve got some amazing stories; some incredible and exciting, others heartbreaking and painful.
 I guarantee, though, that whatever the story, you will be changed – even by a little 2 minutes chit chat with another person.

 10. Try something new.